milosz275/uav-collision-avoidance-2/README.md

 python main.py
 ```
 ## Interaction
-The simulator defaults to showcase mode where there is no way to interact with the app other than closing it with Escape or Ctrl+C. Debug mode can be activated using tilde
+The simulator defaults to showcase mode where there is no way to interact with the app other than closing it with Escape or Ctrl+C. Debug mode can be activated using tilde ~
-$$
-\sim
-$$.
 ### Shortcuts
 1. General
 - / - pause the simulation